makotosoul/idea-case-backend/Database/Documentation/Deployment/CSC_VM_docker_deployment.md

 MARIADB_USER=<YOUR_DATABASE_USER>
 MARIADB_PASSWORD=<YOUR_DATABASE_USER_PASSWORD>
 ```
-Replace the values inside <> with your actual values.
+Replace the values with your actual values.
 This is used both in the database and backend containers.

 Add the following environment variable to the `.env.db.root` file
 ```sh